 Mason’s English degree is not a conventional one.
 As an English major, you can study the poetry of Milton and learn to write digital poetry.
 You can specialize in Renaissance literature or modern world literature.
 You can take courses on the folklore of Mexico or the films of Bollywood.
-You can learn about traditional rhetorical strategies and how they have been adopted to the internet age.
+You can learn about traditional rhetorical strategies and how they have been adapted to the Internet age.

-The BA in English with a concentration in linguistics gives students a thorough grounding in contemporary linguistic description and theory.
+The Linguistics concentration is theoretically oriented and provides a solid foundation in the major subfields of linguistics: phonology, syntax, and semantics.
 As part of their English degree, students who choose this concentration take an introductory course in linguistics and three additional courses chosen from a wide range of electives.

 The minor in linguistics is a 15-credit program that can be combined with a major in any field of study.
 Students take two linguistics courses, which introduce them to the fundamental concepts of modern linguistic theory.
 They choose three electives from a wide range of options, which allow them explore how these concepts relate to various other disciplines.

 The Middle Ages has had a powerful, long-lasting effect on cultures worldwide.
 A medieval studies curriculum enables students to discover just how much of our modern world can be traced back to the Middle Ages.
 The Minor Program in Medieval Studies has been designed as an interdisciplinary minor, to reflect the inherently interdisciplinary nature of the field of Medieval Studies and to best prepare students to develop a complex understanding of the period.